Are Nuaire Drimasters expensive to run?

 The insulation quality of double glazing will be nullified

 It does not work - try itCan I still dry clothes on the radiators?

 Clothes drying, fish tanks and indoor plants add water and create condensation.
 Any self inflicted problems must be matched by an increase in the air movement through the Drimaster controls.
-Dry clothes out of doors whenever possible – it is very eco-friendly and effective.
+Dry clothes out of doors whenever possible – it is very eco-friendly and effective.What is solar gain?

 The air in the roof is warmer than air in the house on most days from March to September.
 In winter there is little or no solar gain except on sunny days.
 But two things are worth noting when the air is cool -

 Heating air costs about 20% of your total heating bill ( 80% heats walls, floors and roof)

 A dry house “feels” warmer at a lower temperature so you can turn down the heat slightly in winter and feel just as warmWhat power is needed for a PIV?

 The unit is protected by a fuse and any convenient, permanent light circuit in the roof

 can be used. the fan runs at 12 volts and the transformer is includedIs there any maintenance?